gschmutz/integration-architecture-workshop/01-environment/README.md

  * [**Local Docker Environment**](./LocalDocker.md) - you have a local Docker and Docker Compose setup in place which you want to use
  * [**AWS Lightsail Environment**](./Lightsail.md) - AWS Lightsail is a service in Amazon Web Services (AWS) with which we can easily startup an environment and provide all the necessary bootstrapping as a script.

+This forms the base environment with some base services such as *Apache Zeppelin** and **Jupyter** for Python development, a **PotgreSQL** instance, an **FTP Server** and **S3-compliant Object Storage based on MinIO**.
+Additionally some UI Tools for working with these services are part of this base environment as well.

+Each workshop may add additional services, just needed for this workshop.
+This way we can keep the requirements for memory on the Docker Machine to a minimum.
+It's recommended to add these additional services to a separate file called `docker-compose.override.yml` in the same folder as the `docker-compose.yml`.

+By default, Compose reads two files, the `docker-compose.yml` and an optional `docker-compose.override.yml` file.
+By convention, the `docker-compose.yml` contains the base configuration.
+The override file, as its name implies, can contain configuration overrides for existing services or entirely new services.

 ## Post Provisioning